We honor 100 of the leading innovators in pathology and laboratory medicine by celebrating their success at the cutting edge of the field.

-The microbial diversity and species distribution of the cervix may help diagnosticians determine which patients are at increased risk of cervical cancer.
+The microbial diversity and species distribution of the cervix may help diagnosticians determine the patients at increased risk of cervical cancer.

 From stunning slide images to abstract representations of bodily functions, discover pathology and laboratory medicine’s most enticing visuals.